 At the young age of 22, I became a mama for the first time.
 I did not feel too young then, but as I look back, I realize how much growing I still had to do.
-When our baby girl was about three months old, we moved closer to my home town, and I became a mostly stay at home mom while I worked on my master’s degree.
+When our baby girl was about three months old, we moved, and I became a mostly stay at home mom while I worked on my master’s degree.

-That summer, I made the big and hard decision to take another career path and head back to school to earn my post-baccalaureate teaching certification.
+That summer, I made the big and hard decision to take another career path and head back to school.
 This decision, too, was hard for me.
 It felt, in some ways, like a failure, because I had so much education already that I wasn’t using!

 However, heading back to college–and, at the same time, beginning to work at a local school–turned out to be one of the best things for me.
 Suddenly, I found myself in classes with other non-traditional students who were a lot like me!
 Within weeks, I found myself in a group with four other parents, who could totally relate to the trials of working and going to school with a family.
 At work, I also found myself in a very welcoming community of people who just seemed…normal.
 It was so refreshing!

 When I began my counseling journey, one of my focuses was on my sense of loneliness and lack of purpose.
 However, this weekend I had one of the best discoveries I have had in a while:

 On Friday night, I met up with a friend for dinner and, when she asked me how I have been, I found myself totally pouring out my heart and soul to her.
 And, you know what?
 She listened, she empathized…and then she shared that she, too, has had many struggles with anxiety and panic attacks.
 This is something that we probably would not have really ever talked about until one of us decided to break the silence…and we both left feeling better and feeling validated!
 Moreover, we both left with a sense of love and compassion for each other.